U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 1. Navigate to the Admin page

-2. Click the **ROLES** tab
+2. Click the "ROLES" tab

    ![Admin Role Tab](https://user-images.githubusercontent.com/16653571/41501684-a543b22e-71c6-11e8-883c-cec35e32535e.png)

-3. Change the role of your username to the desired role, in this example _COLLECTION_EDITOR_
+3. Change the role of your username to the desired role, in this example "collection editor"

    ![assignrole](https://user-images.githubusercontent.com/16653571/41503346-ff754c9e-71ee-11e8-9b72-9e16dae46418.png)